-&lt;sup>2 5 June 2018, Brussels, 30 August 2018, Brussels, 26 September 2018, Vienna, 22 October 2018, Brussels, 26 February 2019, Vienna, 16 September 2019, Brussels, 8 April 2020 (online), 13 May 2020 (online), 12 June 2020 (online), 09 July (online), 27 August (online), 18 September (online).
+2 5 June 2018, Brussels, 30 August 2018, Brussels, 26 September 2018, Vienna, 22 October 2018, Brussels, 26 February 2019, Vienna, 16 September 2019, Brussels, 8 April 2020 (online), 13 May 2020 (online), 12 June 2020 (online)

-2.3 Action Plans of the TPGs
+2.3 Action plans of TPGs

-Collecting the ideas and proposals by the TPGs' members in order to develop the TPGs' Action Plans was key in focusing the work and valuable for ensuring progress.
+Collecting the ideas and proposals by the TPG members in order to develop the TPGs' action plans was key in focusing the work and valuable for ensuring progress.

-The Action Plans contain the following information:
+The action plans contain the following information:

-- Introduction and background information: the context for setting up the TPG, the scope, aims and objectives of its work; - Thematic orientations: sub-themes that the TPG should cover in the frame of the Action Plan and the basis for such a thematic design (e.g. BICG survey results, networking sessions, discussions of the TPG at its first meeting, etc.); - General information on the TPG: co-chairs, participating countries and institutions, umbrella project, other supporting projects; - TPG activities and outcomes: e.g. surveys, self-assessment, peer assessment, analysis, workshops, conferences, list of participating countries and institutions, explanation of the contribution of the activity to the implementation of the key commitment in one or several countries, the projects supporting the activity and the time frame envisaged for the implementation of the activity; - Specific country inputs: concrete actions to be undertaken in order to achieve the set engagements (e.g. surveys, self-assessment, peer assessment, analysis, workshops, conference), partners from the TPG, partners from the own country, outcomes, contribution of the activity to the implementation of the key commitments, timeline, supporting projects.
+- Introduction and background information: the context for setting up the TPG, the scope, aims and objectives of its work; - Thematic orientations: sub-themes that the TPG should cover in the frame of the Action Plan and the basis for such a thematic design (e.g. BICG survey results, networking sessions, discussions of the TPG at its first meeting, etc.); - General information on the TPG: co-chairs, participating countries and institutions, umbrella project, other supporting projects; - TPG Activities and Outcomes: e.g. surveys, self-assessment, peer assessment, analysis, workshops, conferences, list of participating countries and institutions, explanation of the contribution of the activity to the implementation of the key commitment in one or several countries, the projects supporting the activity and the time frame envisaged for the implementation of the activity; - Specific country inputs: concrete actions to be undertaken in order to achieve the set engagements (e.g. surveys, self-assessment, peer assessment, analysis, workshops, conference), partners from the TPG, partners from the own country, outcomes, contribution of the activity to the implementation of the key commitments, timeline, supporting projects.

-The Action Plans have been updated on a rolling basis and published on the EHEA website.
+The Action Plans have been updated on a rolling basis and published on the EHEA website3.
 Countries have been matched up to create sub-groups to work on the specific themes where they can benefit from each other.
 It has been important to ensure that, even when a peer support group focuses on quite specific themes, the importance of implementing the overall commitments is not forgotten.
-Action Plans in all the TPGs were an important prerequisite for the work within the groups, but certainly also stimulated self-reflections on participants' state of play toward implementation of the respective key commitment.

-A survey was sent out to all members of the Thematic Peer Groups at the beginning of February 2020 and the deadline for feedback was set in mid-April, in order to receive

-TPG A on QF: http://ehea.info/page-peer-group-A-QF TPG B on LRC: http://ehea.info/page-peer-group-B-LRC input on how the approach is seen by the participants.
-Results of the BICG Survey are included in this Report, and were presented at the Split BFUG meeting in June 2020 in view of the Ministerial Conference, now postponed until 19-20 November 2020.
+A survey was sent out to all members of the peer groups at the beginning of February 2020 and feedback has been given until Mid-April, in order to receive input on how the approach is seen by the participants.
+Results of the BICG Survey are included in this Report, which will be presented at the Split BFUG meeting in June 2020 in view of the Ministerial Conference, now postponed until 19-20 November 2020.